 Baltimore Orioles are found throughout Wisconsin during the spring and summer.
 The orange and black birds are one of the most easily identifiable spring migrants that arrive here in early May and frequent a wide variety of habitats -- including feeders offering fruit and jelly.
 Partners in Flight estimates there are as many as 470,000 in Wisconsin each year, or 4% of the global population.

 Your school, 4-H group, or Scout Troop can win great prizes just by watching orioles - a bird that is easy to see if you provide them with food, even in urban areas.
-The first 20 groups to register for the Oriole Count will receive a free oriole feeder.
-All participants will be entered into a drawing for prizes, which are being generously donated by our friends at Eagle Optics in Middleton, Wis.
-There are two first-prize packages of five pairs of binoculars, second prize is three pairs and third is two pairs.
+The first six groups to register for the Oriole Count will receive a free oriole feeder.
+All participants will be entered into a drawing for a pair of binoculars donated by our friends at Eagle Optics and birding field guides.

 How Do We Attract Orioles to our Feeder?